 The Fokker first headed west from the coast of Ireland and it was last spotted by the crew of the SS Josiah Macy.
 The aircraft was never seen again.
 Several searches failed to find any sign of the aircraft and five days after the crash her brothers announced they believed that Anne and the crew had died.2 Anne now had another record to her name, she became the second woman to disappear while attempting a transoceanic flight – the first being Mildred Doran who disappeared on 16 August 1927 during a flight from California to Hawaii.

-On 6 February 1928, Anne was declared dead by court order, and there has been no trace of her or the aircraft until now.
+On 6 February 1928, Anne was declared dead by court order, and there has been no trace of her or the aircraft.